 “I looked around in a blood-soaked gown, and I saw something they can’t take away.”

-Earlier that year, I was going through a phase of accumulated losses.
-Almost all the foundational things that once kept me together came apart, it was overwhelming.
-I almost had to rebuild everything from scratch.
-But when I looked inside, I saw something “they couldn't take away”.
-I would not discount it by trying to articulate what it was, but there was definitely a sacred something that no heartbreak, no breakage, no betrayal, no back-turning could ever take away from me.
+Earlier that year, like I’ve mentioned a million times, I was trudging through a ridiculous stack of accumulated losses.
+Almost all the foundational things that once kept me together came apart.
+It was overwhelming, having to rebuild almost everything from scratch.
+But in one of those devastating moments when I had no better choice but to look inside, I did see something they couldn’t take away.
+I wouldn’t diminish it by trying to articulate what it was, but there was definitely a sacred something that no heartbreak, no breakage, no betrayal, no back-turning could ever take away from me.
 Empowering yeah?
 The real kind.
 Her voice made it feel like it came from a big sister, reassuring me that it’s all okay.
 And I’m going to be just fine.

 “I had the time of my life fighting dragons with you.”